 Underground Natural Gas Storage - SB 958 by Sen. Richter and HB 1083 by Rep. Eagle would allow permitting of underground natural gas storage facilities.
 These facilities would inject natural gas more than 10,000 feet below ground.
 The bill would provide for expedited permitting of storage facilities but would require compliance with Florida's environmental and public safety laws.
 In addition, the bill would protect drinking water resources by prohibiting storage facilities in drinking water aquifers.
 SB 984 and HB 1085 would exempt from public records requirements, information relating to plans to establish an underground natural gas storage facility.
-SB 958 is scheduled to be heard in its last committee on Monday and HB 1083 is ready for the floor.
-SB 984 is scheduled to be heard in its last committee on Monday, and HB 1085 is ready for the floor.
+SB 958 and SB 984 are ready for the floor and HB 1083 and HB 1085 passed out of the House.